-Below the video are five main responsibilities of a typical racing manager and team of professionals summed up in less than a thousand words.
-Hope you enjoy the series.
+Below are the five main responsibilities of a typical racing manager and team of professionals summed up in less than a thousand words.

 Five Important Responsibilities of a Racing Manager